-- 3.1 In accordance with KCSiE 2023, all new staff and regular volunteers will receive appropriate safeguarding information during induction (including online safety and their responsibilities in relation to filtering and monitoring) and be made aware of the systems within the school/college which support safeguarding e.g. the Behaviour Policy.
-This training will be regularly updated - 3.2 All staff must ensure that they have read and understood KCSiE: Part One/Annex A and/or Annex B. A record of attendance on KCSIE training is kept as well as a signed evidence that staff have read and understood the KCSIE document. - 3.3 All staff will receive regular child protection training at least every 2 years and at least an annual update which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
+3.1 In accordance with KCSiE 2024, all new staff and regular volunteers will receive appropriate safeguarding information during induction (including digital safeguarding and their responsibilities in relation to filtering and monitoring) and be made aware of the systems within the school/college which support safeguarding e.g. the school's Values based Behaviour Policy and staff code of conduct, which is followed in conjunction with the new staff checklist (managed by the Head & school business manager)

+This training will be regularly updated

+- 3.2 All staff must ensure that they have read and understood KCSiE: Part One/Annex A and/or Annex B. A record of attendance on KCSIE training at the beginning of the school year, is kept as well as signed evidence that staff have read and understood the KCSIE document. - 3.3 All staff will receive child protection training every 2 years and at least an annual update which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.

 This is arranged through annual safeguarding training & regular safeguarding updates at morning briefings as well as follow up emails.
 Staff competence of safeguarding is gathered through questionnaires and discussions.
-All training is recorded and materials shared. - 3.4 All staff members will receive regular safeguarding and child protection training and updates, including online safety and their role and responsibility in relation to filtering and monitoring as required, providing them with relevant skills and knowledge to safeguard children effectively.
-This is arranged through annual safeguarding training & regular safeguarding updates at morning briefings as well as follow up emails. - 3.5 To recognise the expertise built within staff by training and managing concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy. - 3.6 All interview panels will include at least one member that has completed up to date Safer Recruitment training within the last 3 years.
+All training is recorded and materials shared.

+3.4 All staff members will receive training and updates around digital safeguarding and their role and responsibility in relation to filtering and monitoring as required, providing them with relevant skills and knowledge to safeguard children effectively.
+This is arranged through annual safeguarding training & regular safeguarding updates at morning briefings as well as follow up emails relating to digital safeguarding.
+Cavendish online monitoring is carried out by Smoothwall and filtering is supported by One Education.

-3.7 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact of trauma on children and young people and this is included in our training programme.
+- 3.5 By training and responding to concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy. - 3.6 All interview panels will include at least one member that has completed full Safer Recruitment training, within the last 3 years or Safer Recruitment Refresher training, if the former has already been undertaken. - 3.7 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact of trauma on children and young people and this is included in our training programme.